Tax actions filed against Edwards, but cases resolved

 Records in the Suffolk Clerk’s office show the IRS filed three liens between June 2010 and July 2013 against the Edwards for unpaid taxes for 2005 through 2008, and 2010 through 2012.

 In 2010, the IRS also filed a lien against Walter Edwards for $24,757.27 for unpaid taxes for 2009.
-Tracey Edwards’ campaign manager, Luis Montes, said the couple always had filed jointly, and had no explanation for why Walter Edwards would have filed in 2009 as an individual.
+Tracey Edwards’ campaign manager, Luis Montes, said the couple always had filed jointly, and had no explanation for why the 2009 lien would have been filed against Walter Edwards as an individual.

 The IRS certificates of release of the tax liens, filed by the agency between March 3, 2016 and Aug.
 1, say the Edwards “satisfied the taxes” listed on the form.